-The by-product fishery under assessment here is the Skipjack Tuna (Katsuwonus pelamis) fishery, pursued by vessels in FAO fishing area 77.
-Skipjack tuna is managed by Inter-American Tropical Tuna Commission (IATTC) and flag state regulations.
-For this Marin Trust assessment, the Skipjack tuna stock was scored against Category C.
+The by-product fishery under assessment here is the Skipjack tuna (Katsuwonus pelamis) fishery, pursued by vessels in FAO fishing area 77 & 87.
+Skipjack tuna is managed by international or state regulations.
+Therefore, for this Marin Trust assessment, the skipjack tuna stock is scored against Category C.